-This work is an extension of previous research work [4, 9, 10], which show agents and platforms improve their adaptability, scalability and survivability with their regular behaviors.
+This work is an extension of previous research work [4, 7, 8], which report agents and platforms improve their adaptability, scalability and survivability with their regular behaviors.
 The previous work did not investigate symbiotic behaviors.
 This paper shows that symbiotic behaviors complement regular behaviors to improve the adaptability of agents and platforms.
-This work is the first attempt to improve the adaptability of network systems (e.g., data centers) through cooperation (or symbiosis) between application components (agents) and middleware platforms.
+This work is the first attempt to improve the adaptability of network systems through cooperation (or symbiosis) between application components (agents) and middleware platforms.